Tech Employees Guide to Cash Acquisition Tax Implications

 Unexercised Stock Options & RSU = Ordinary Income: This is Where Cash Acquisition Tax Implications Really Bite You

-If you’ve got stock options available that you haven’t exercised yet, the sale of those in an all-cash acquisition will be counted and taxed as ordinary income.
-This could bump you into a new tax bracket, so that’s something to keep in mind when putting aside money for your tax bill.
+If you’ve got stock options available that you haven’t exercised yet, the entire sale is treated as ordinary income.
+This can push you into a higher tax bracket, especially when double-trigger RSUs get released at the time of acquisition.

 It’s important to know how much of each stock option you’ll be selling, what the withholding rate is, and how much extra you owe for each one.